AXVGFH/on-screen-keypad/README.md

 ## Features

-✅ Customizable keypad UI
+✅ Customizable keyboard UI
 ✅ Supports haptic feedback
 ✅ Left and right action buttons
 ✅ Custom styling support

+## Use Cases

+- Numeric input fields (e.g., PIN entry, calculator, ATM interface)
+- Custom keyboard requirements in apps where the default keyboard is not ideal
+- Kiosk applications requiring an on-screen input solution
+- Accessibility features for users needing a specialized input method

 ## Customization

-You can customize the keypad using various properties:
+You can customize the keyboard using various properties:

 ```dart
 OnScreenKeyPad(